OwenSims/OwenSims/PhD Thesis/Code/Empirical analysis/README.md

 	2: 4,5       2        6,7        1,2,3      2      3     6           3
 	3: 2,3       2    4,5,6,7            1      4      1     4           2

 Specifically, node 6 remains as a middleman and two blocks are formed: one containing nodes 4 and 5, and another containing nodes 2 and 3.
 All other nodes do not form a block and therefore earn a payoff of zero.
 If, however, there is some substantial cost of forming a block, then the Strong Nash equilibrium degenerates to the point where no blocks are formed and middlemen are the only nodes that earn a positive payoff.
-By setting c = 2 we get the following Strong Nash equilibrium
+By setting `c = 2` we get the following Strong Nash equilibrium:

 	> blockSNE(network, N, c = 2)
 	   set setSize successors predecessors noSucc noPred power powerCapita